jotelha/mergetools/README.md

 # split compound at the residue level before moving and wrap again at the atom
 # level after moving.
 Eventually, the `remove` command will perform a final
 # residue join for the resulting non-overlapping system.
-mrg set bondlist on
+mrg set bondlist off
 # This is an option touching `pbctools` internal joining algorithm.
 It's turned
-# on here per default and recommended, but slow.
-Furthermore, it requires
+# on per default but requires pbctools >= 3.0 (not shipped with VMD 1.9.3)
-# pbctools 3.0 (not shipped with VMD 1.9.3) to work properly.
+# and bonding topology information to work properly.

 # marking the system's compounds as dispensible, mobile and immobile
 mrg set dispensable SOL